 Sam Shinazzi is a singer/songwriter from Sydney, Australia.

-He has also had success co-writing, including working with Jenny Queen on all three of her albums.
+He has also had success co-writing, including working with Jenny Queen on her first three albums.

 “Brilliant in his storytelling, with passionate choruses that would make Conor Oberst weak at the knees” – Aaron Curnow (Spunk!
 Records)

 “Such a well written and performed album” – Peter Jesperson (New West Records)

 “Like label-mate Perry Keyes, Shinazzi sets short stories to pieces of music that are instantly appealing.
 It’s as though he’s singing directly to you and you alone” – Pennyblack Music